-For taxpayers For directors (chief officers) For shareholders Binding opinion/ Advanced tax rulings The tax authorities provide free answers for tax treatment of transactions but they are not binding Penalties for late declaration and late payment of tax Between BGN 500 and BGN 5,000 plus 10% default interest on the tax liability n/a There is a penalty of 20% for hidden profit distribution amounts plus 5% tax on dividends Tax misdemeanor provisions The penalty for non-compliance with the CFC reporting is between BGN 3,000 and BGN 6,000.
+For taxpayers For directors (chief officers) For shareholders Binding opinion/ Advanced tax rulings The tax authorities provide free answer ers for tax treatmen t of transactions Penalties for late declaration and late payment of tax Between BGN 500 and BGN 5,000 plus 10% default interest on the tax liability n/a There is a penalty of 20% for hidden profit distribution amounts plus 5% tax on dividends Tax misdemeanor provisions The penalty for non-compliance with the CFC reporting is between BGN 3,000 and BGN 6,000.
 A taxpayer that is required to prepare a local file and if fails to do so may be subject to a penalty of up to 0.5% of the total value of the transactions that should have been documented.
 An entity that is required to provide a master file and fails to do so may be subject to a penalty between BGN 5,000 and BGN 10,000.
-To producers/distributors of non- declared Commercial Point-of-Sale Sales Management Software" (or "SUPTO") between BGN 5,000 and BGN 10,000.
-For tax payers using non-aprroved SUPTO - between BGN 5,000 and BGN 10,000 Between BGN 500 and BGN 5,000 n/a Criminal provisions Criminal penalties for tax fraud Criminal penalties for tax fraud Criminal penalties for tax fraud
+To producers/distributors of non-declared Commercial Point-of-Sale Sales Management Software" (or "SUPTO") between BGN 5,000 and BGN 10,000.
+For tax payers using non-aprroved SUPTO - between BGN 5,000 and BGN 5,000 and BGN 10,000 Between BGN 500 and BGN 5,000 n/a Criminal provisions Criminal penalties for tax fraud Criminal penalties for tax fraud Criminal penalties for tax fraud

-Penalties for non- registration Non-registration for VAT penalty ranges from BGN 500 to BGN 10,000.
+Penalties for non-registration Non-registration for VAT penalty ranges from BGN 500 to BGN 10,000.
 An additional penalty equal to the amount of VAT that should have been charged may be imposed.
 When the 7-days period from reaching a taxable turnover of BGN 50K is not met, VAT is due for the transaction with which the taxable turnover is exceeded.
-A penalty ranging from BGN 500 to BGN 5,000 may be assessed for failure to deregister on time. n/a n/a Piercing the corporate veil Personal liability of company's owners, directors, employees and related parties for misuse of their powers - property sanction up to BGN 1m (EUR 0.5m) Advanced pricing agreements No No No
+A penalty ranging from BGN 500 to BGN 5,000 may be assessed for failure to deregister on time. n/a n/a Piercing the corporate veil Personal liability of company's owner parties for misuse of their powers - pr (EUR 0.5m) Advanced pricing agreements No No No